Adaptive Fourier decomposition of slice regular functions: Slice Adaptive Fourier Decomposition

 \end{theorem}

 \begin{proof} In the last two sections, we have introduced the slice Hardy space $ H^2(\mathbb B) $ of the slice regular functions over the quaternion field.
 When equipped with the inner product $\left<\cdot, \cdot \right>$, it is a quaternion Hilbert space.
-By virtue of the Cauchy's formula, we obtained the slice normalized Szeg\"o kernal $ \{e_a\}_{a\in \mathbb B} $.
-Together with $ e_a$, the slice M\"obius transformation and $*$-product, there is an orthogonal system $ \{T_k\}_{k\ge1} $.
-With maximum selection principle, these prepared results and some deduced conclusions of quaternion Hilbert space, we can translate the proof of Theorem 2.2 in \cite{Qian_1} word by word to get a parallel result by substituting the classical results of complex Hardy space with our prepared results of quaternion version in corresponding place. \end{proof}
+By virtue of the Cauchy formula, we obtained the slice normalized Szeg\"o kernel $ \{e_a\}_{a\in \mathbb B} $.
+Together with $ e_a$, the slice Blaschke products and $*$-product, we established the theory of TM systems $ \{T_k\}_{k\ge1} $ in the slice regular Hardy space.
+With these preparations and the maximum selection principle we can translate the proof of Theorem 2.2 in \cite{Qian_1} word by word to get the counterpart convergence result in the slice regular Hardy space context. \end{proof}